 Principal business activity

-First of all, you need to specify the main business activity or activities of your new company by entering one or more Standard Industrial Classification or SIC codes.
-These codes tell the world what business activities your company is going to be carrying out.
+First of all, you need to specify the main business activity (or activities) of your new company by entering one or more Standard Industrial Classification (SIC) codes.
+These codes indicate to the world the business activities your company will be undertaking.

-Companies that are going to be dormant can simply select the SIC code 99999.
-This is the dedicated SIC code reporting publicly that the company shall be dormant.
-To locate this code, select ‘All’ from the drop-down menu on the form and then scroll to the very bottom.
+Companies that will be dormant can simply select the SIC code 99999.
+This code is used exclusively by dormant companies.
+To locate it, select ‘All’ from the drop-down menu on the form and then scroll to the very bottom.

 Appointments

-You will then be asked to specify if there are any people with significant control over the company.
+You will then be asked to specify if there are any people with significant control in the company.
 In most cases, the shareholders are also the PSCs.
-This is an important step to get correct, so as with the rest of the form, guidance is provided on our website to help you complete this accurately.
+This is an important step to get it correct.
+So, as with the rest of the form, guidance is provided on our website to help you understand the requirements and complete the form accurately.

 Review your application